Ilex x altaclerensis

 Common Name: Holly

-Ilex x altaclerensis is a Evergreen Shrub up to 4.00 metres tall.
+Ilex x altaclerensis is an evergreen shrub that can grow up to 4.00 metres tall

 A hybrid of garden origin, I. aquifolium x I. perado.